NikKowPHP/social-brain/chapters/chapter-7.md

 This chapter is your map.
 It provides a high-level overview of the complete system architecture up front to prevent cognitive overload.
 Refer back to this page whenever you need to see how a specific tool fits into the larger system.

-[AUTHOR'S NOTE: This entire chapter should be designed as a full-page, visually engaging infographic.
-The central graphic is the **Conductor's Dashboard**.
-All other information on this page should be visually connected to it.]

 ---

 ### **The Conductor's Dashboard**